smussenden/data-science-in-tidyverse/README.md

 This is the repo for the one-day workshop *"Exploring the tidyverse"* taught at [NICAR](https://www.ire.org/conferences/nicar-2019/)'s 2019 confernce in Orange County, California.

-It is based on the book [R for Data Science](http://r4ds.had.co.nz/) and Hadley Wickham's original workshop material for NICAR 2018 from which this repository was forked -- but this is a slimmed-down version designed to fit into the one-day journalism workshop and also contains significant changes and additions to the original modules, including adding new training data and materials taken from Andrew Ba Tran's [R for Journalists](https://learn.r-journalism.com/en/) and my own custom materials and training sequences.
+It is a heavily modified version of a session originally taught by Hadley Wickham and based on the book [R for Data Science](http://r4ds.had.co.nz/).
+It contains significant changes and additions to the original modules tailored to a data journalism audience and one-day time frame, including new training data and materials on visualization from Andrew Ba Tran and his [R for Journalists](https://learn.r-journalism.com/en/), my own materials and training sequences on transforming data, and Olga Pierce's materials on modeling and statistics.

 This workshop is designed for people who are familiar with R and want to learn how to achieve their data analysis goals the "tidy" way.
 You will learn how to visualize, transform, and model data in R and work with date-times, character strings, and untidy data formats.
 Along the way, you will learn and use many packages from the tidyverse including ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, lubridate, and forcats.

-NOTE: This modified repository is currently a ***work in progress**, prior to NICAR 2019.

 ## Software requirements